jackytameducation/assessforge/UPDATE_LOG.md

 ## [1.0.0] - 2025-09-19

-This release finalizes the application for deployment, focusing on major workflow enhancements, UI polish, and critical bug fixes for QTI generation.
+This release finalizes the application for production, incorporating a complete UI overhaul for theme consistency, major documentation updates, and critical workflow enhancements.

 ### Added